Challenges and Commitments

 Cybersecurity Governance

-This policy outlines a process of controlling the security of information technology systems according to standard ISO 27001: Information Security Management and Control Objectives for Information and Related Technologies (COBIT).
+GGC has established a policy for information technology security to be used as a guideline for the development of information security management systems and have a process of controlling the security of information technology systems according to standard ISO 27001: Information Security Management and Control Objectives for Information and Related Technologies (COBIT).
 This covers the procedures regarding the use of information (Procedure) in order to manage operations for information and cyber securities, as well as to prevent and reduce risks and potential impacts.

-Information and Cyber Security Governance Structure
+The Structure of Overseeing Information and Cyber Security

-Governance Level Responsibilities
+Governance Level Role

 Board Level Audit Committee